OpenNebula/marketplace-community/QUICK_START_GUIDE.md

 By following this guide, you'll create a **complete virtual machine appliance** that:
 - ✅ Runs your Docker container automatically on VM startup
-- ✅ Has desktop access (VNC) and SSH access with key authentication
+- ✅ Has console access (auto-login) and SSH access with key authentication
 - ✅ Can be deployed instantly on OpenNebula cloud platforms
 - ✅ Is ready for the OpenNebula Community Marketplace
 - ✅ Includes all necessary configuration files and build scripts